TalentEmma/TalentEmma/README.md

 - 👋 Hi, I’m @TalentEmma
-- 👀 I’m interested in programming
+- 👀 I’m a software Engr.
-- 🌱 I’m currently learning react.js
+- 🌱 I build systems
-- 💞️ I’m looking to collaborate on any react projects
+- 💞️ I’m available for contracts (mobile and web apps)
 - 📫 How to reach me emmaifeanyi77@yahoo.com

 <!---